Since 2017

 Step 10

-11. Add the fried eggplants to the skillet with the sautéed sauce vegetables.
-Sprinkle in the dried ground ginger and stir gently to combine.
-Simmer everything together for a few more minutes to let the flavors meld into a unified harmonious dish.
+11. I add the eggplants to the skillet with the sautéed vegetables, add the dried ground ginger, stir, and simmer for a few minutes so the flavors blend.

 Step 11